mikeboers/0x10c-toolkit/README.md

 ## TODO

 - pull in examples from https://github.com/jtauber/DCPU-16-Examples
+- look for more TODOs http://dwilliamson.github.com/

 - disassembler script
 - emulator script

 - assembler
 	- assemble into object files
-	- these will still be able to contain references to undefined symbols
+	- do not resolve symbols; output them into comments in the object files ; Global-Symbols: start=0x0
+		; Local-Symbols: loop=0x1234
+		; Symbol-References: loop=0x1500
-	- short labels
+	- how do deal with short labels?
+		It may not be all that important to deal with, as it only really benifits jumps to the first 0x1f words of code.

 - linker
-	- link assembled object files and resolve all symbols
+	- link assembled object files and resolve all labels/symbols
+		- add final symbol addr into the words that are placeholders for it, which will allow us to have positive offsets from them
+	- if an object has start at the beginning, put it first, otherwise throw in a `set PC, start`

 - C compiler